New drilling technologies

-The latest study of Massachusetts Institute of Technology "The Future of Geothermal Energy – Impact of Enhanced Geothermal Systems (EGS) on the United States in the 21st Century" (2006) points out the essential importance of developing an economical deep geothermal boring technology.
-With current boring technologies, bore price rises exponentially with depth.
+The study of Massachusetts Institute of Technology "The Future of Geothermal Energy – Impact of Enhanced Geothermal Systems (EGS) on the United States in the 21st Century" (2006) points out the essential importance of developing an economical deep geothermal boring technology.
+With old boring technologies, bore price rises exponentially with depth.
 Thus, finding a boring technology with which the bore price rise would be approximately linear with increasing bore depth is an important challenge.

 New drilling technologies requirements

 This MIT study characterizes the requirements on new fast and ultra-deep boring technology as follows: